kas21e6/satoshi-piggy-bank/README.md

 ## Run the Python script 🐍

-Now you're ready to start running Python code that can display things on the screen.
+Now you're ready to start running Python code to display things on the screen.

 Download the code using `git clone` by entering this command